algosup/2024-2025-project-3-quickest-path-team-1/documents/FunctionalSpecifications.md

 Source: Wikipedia

-[^3] : C++

-An object-oriented programming (OOP) language that is viewed by many as the best language for creating large-scale applications.
+[^cpp]: An object-oriented programming (OOP) language that is viewed by many as the best language for creating large-scale applications.

 Source: Wikipedia